mbonig/nightynight/README.md

 * [WakeyWakeyForEc2](./API.md#matthewbonig-nightynight-wakeywakeyforec2) - start an EC2 instance at a given time.
 * [WakeyWakeyForRds](./API.md#matthewbonig-nightynight-wakeywakeyforrds) - start an RDS instance at a given time.

-There isn't a specific construct for starting ASGs, since you can just set the count to whatever you want.
+There isn't a specific construct for starting ASGs or ECS services, since you can just set the count to whatever you want.

 # This is a pre-release!